STAT545-UBC/STAT545-UBC-original-website/webdata03_activity.md

 ## [1] "Ellen Burstyn, Matthew McConaughey, Mackenzie Foy, John Lithgow"
 ##
 ## $Plot
-## [1] "A group of explorers use a newly discovered wormhole to surpass the limitations on human space travel and conquer an interstellar endeavor."
+## [1] "A team of explorers travel through a wormhole in space in an attempt to ensure humanity's survival."
 ##
 ## $Language
 ## [1] "English"